 Simple

 It is incredibly simple to cook on nonstick cookware.
-Heat the pan beforehand - or not.
-Add cooking oil - or not.
-Wait until the meat forms a sear before flipping it - or not.
+You can heat the pan beforehand—or not.
+You can add cooking oil—or not.
+You can wait until the meat forms a sear before flipping it—or not.
 You can't really mess up with them!
-This makes nonstick pans approachable for all levels of home cook.
+This makes nonstick pans approachable for all levels of home cooks.

 Affordable